AllenNeuralDynamics/aind-file-standards/docs/file_formats/fip.md

 Numbering on fibers, patch cords and ROIs is always 0-indexed (i.e. 0, 1, 2, 3 for objects 1-4, respectively)

+**Notation**: Throughout this document, we use:
+- **N** to represent the total number of implanted fibers in a given mouse (N can be 1, 2, 3, or 4)
+- **n** to represent a specific index (n ∈ {0, 1, 2, 3})
+- There are always exactly 4 patch cords (indices 0, 1, 2, 3) and 4 ROIs (indices 0, 1, 2, 3)

-The mapping between ROIs and patch cords is implicitly defined by the software (ROI_N is drawn over patch_cord_N).
+The mapping between ROIs and patch cords is implicitly defined by the software (ROI_n is drawn over patch_cord_n).
 However, the mapping between patch cords and implanted fibers is determined by the experimenter at the time of the experiment and should be documented in metadata. **Note**: This mapping is not currently captured in metadata directly.
-There is currently an assumption that experimentalists always attach patch_cord_N to fiber_N, and any patch cords without corresponding fibers are left unused.
+There is currently an assumption that experimentalists always attach patch cords 0 through N-1 to fibers 0 through N-1, and patch cords N through 3 are left unused.
 The metadata mapper uses this assumption by checking procedures metadata to obtain a list of implanted fibers, then mapping patch cords to implanted fibers assuming that the above described convention has been followed.
 See [this issue](https://github.com/AllenNeuralDynamics/Aind.Physiology.Fip/issues/40).

 ## Raw Data Format